datacarpentry/spreadsheet-ecology-lesson/01-format-data.md

 our data for the computer to be able to understand it (and computers are very literal).

-This is why it’s extremely important to set up well-formatted tables from the outset- before you even start entering data from your very first preliminary experiment. **Data organization is the foundation of your research project.**
-It can make it easier or harder to work with your data throughout your analysis, so it's worth thinking about when you're doing your data entry or setting up your experiment.
+This is why it’s extremely important to set up **well-formatted tables** from the outset - before you even start entering data from your very first preliminary experiment. **Data organization is the foundation of your research project.** It can make it easier or harder to work with your data throughout your analysis, so it's worth thinking about when you're doing your data entry or setting up your experiment.
 You can set things up in a different way in spreadsheets, but it limits your ability to work with the data in other programs or have the you-of-6-months-from-now or your collaborator work with the data.

+**Note:** the best layouts/formats (as well as software and interfaces) for **data entry** and **data analysis** might be different.
+It is important to take this into account, and ideally automate the conversion from one to another.

 ### Keeping track of your analyses